Law of the United Kingdom: United Kingdom Parliament

-The Parliament of the United Kingdom is bicameral, with an upper house - the House of Lords, and a lower house - the House of Commons.
+The Parliament of the United Kingdom is bicameral, with an upper house – the House of Lords, and a lower house – the House of Commons.
+In addition to the two houses, the King is also a component of Parliament.

 The House of Lords includes two different types of members: The Lords Spiritual (the senior bishops of the Church of England) and the Lords Temporal (members of the Peerage).
 Its members are not elected by the population at large.

 The House of Commons is a democratically elected chamber.
 The two Houses meet in separate chambers in the Palace of Westminster, commonly known as the "Houses of Parliament", in the City of Westminster in London.
 By constitutional convention, all government ministers, including the Prime Minister, are members of the House of Commons or House of Lords.

 Parliament evolved from the early medieval councils that advised the sovereigns of England and Scotland.
-In theory, power is vested not in Parliament, but in the "King-in-Parliament" (or "Queen-in-Parliament").
+The King, Lords, and Commons acting together to legislate may be described as the King-in-Parliament.
 The King-in-Parliament is, according to the doctrine of parliamentary sovereignty, completely sovereign with the power to make and unmake any law other than to bind itself.

 Real power is vested in the House of Commons.
 The Sovereign acts only as a figurehead and the powers of the House of Lords are greatly limited.
 The parliament retains some law-making powers for some jurisdictions outside of the United Kingdom proper.